Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 \end{array}
 $$

-Then we look at all stock prices prior to maturity $$t < T$$ and use the following formulas to iteratively compute option prices.
+Next we look at all stock prices prior to maturity $$t < T$$ and use the following formulas to iteratively compute option prices.

 $$
 f = e^{r\Delta t}(pf_u+(1-p)f_d)